corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/tools-index.md

 # Tools and utilities

-A small number of tools and utilities are available to help with setting up, running, and testing a network.
+A number of tools and utilities are available to help with setting up, running, and testing a network.

 ## Public Key Infrastructure